Skip to main content

 Translation

 Engaging Novel Frameworks for Studying Mental Disorders.
 High rates of psychiatric comorbidity and heterogeneity of symptoms occur when patients are characterized using solely the current diagnostic categories, which rely on self-reported or observable symptoms.
-To extend research beyond diagnostic boundaries, NIMH’s evolving Research Domain Criteria (RDoC) framework integrates many approaches and levels of information to advance our understanding of mental illnesses.
+To extend research beyond diagnostic boundaries, NIMH’s evolving Research Domain Criteria (RDoC) framework focuses on fundamental psychological/biological systems (such as cognitive or sensorimotor processes) and integrates many approaches and levels of information to understand function and dysfunction in mental illnesses.
 These levels of information span from cellular to behavioral measures, with attention to developmental trajectories and the impact of environmental and social factors.
 The RDoC framework is also well-suited to computational approaches, such as those described below, which incorporate multiple multimodal sources of information to improve mental health outcomes.
-Through the RDoC framework, NIMH encourages the identification of neurobehavioral mechanisms of specific domains of function.
-Beyond improving research sample characterization using objectively measurable factors, this approach holds promise for uncovering mechanisms of mental illnesses, identifying putative therapeutic targets, and paving the way for novel preventive and treatment interventions.
+Beyond improving research sample characterization using integrative, functionally based measures, this approach holds promise for uncovering mechanisms of mental illnesses, identifying putative therapeutic targets, and paving the way for novel, personalized preventive and treatment interventions.
+In keeping with its potential to promote precision psychiatry, the RDoC framework served as the basis for a recent funding initiative to identify new clinical signatures that can be used for individual-level prediction and clinical decision-making.
+This initiative, called Individually Measured Phenotypes to Advance Computational Translation in Mental Health (IMPACT-MH), encourages research that uses scalable behavioral measures and computational methods, in addition to traditional clinical information, to help predict patient outcomes.

 Advancing Interventions.
 Historically, novel prevention and treatment development has been slow, expensive, and high risk.
 To facilitate progress across the basic-to-clinical research pipeline, NIMH employs an experimental therapeutics approach to clinical trials requiring studies to define intervention targets and milestones.
 With NIMH’s experimental therapeutics approach, studies not only evaluate the clinical effect of an intervention, but also generate information about the mechanisms contributing to a disorder or an intervention response.

 Accelerating Public Health Impact.
 The translation of new interventions into routine practice and population-level benefits has also been far too slow.
-To accelerate the adoption and implementation of evidence-based interventions and strategies into routine mental health care and other settings, NIMH invests in studies that anticipate real-world implementation during intervention development.
-Additionally, NIMH takes an experimental approach to testing mechanisms of effective care delivery in real-world settings, engages stakeholders throughout the research process, and attends to pragmatic questions about implementation like financing, scalability, and sustainability.
+To accelerate the adoption and implementation of evidence-based interventions and strategies into routine mental health care across a variety of settings, NIMH invests in studies that anticipate real-world implementation during intervention development.
+Additionally, NIMH encourages engagement with decision makers and end users throughout the research process, and attends to pragmatic questions about implementation like financing, scalability, and sustainability.
 This is especially important when considering the challenges of delivering care to underserved communities and in low-resource settings.

 Computational Approaches